 The old maxim that you had to have “eight hours of sleep” is no longer true.
 In fact, recent research indicates that you need much less sleep than that.
-The prevailing notion is that you should sleep about seven hours a week.
+The prevailing notion is that you should sleep about seven hours a night.
 Of course, the so-called experts are even questioning the reasoning for that number.

 It turns out that the experts are basing their studies today on historical information from the days of hunter-gatherer societies.
 In those days many were believed to go to bed when the sun went down.
 Others found that those same groups stayed up and went to bed later.
-Either way, they are seeking the perfect number.
+Either way, we are seeking the perfect number.